 d.
 Reset atom colors – return the atom color back to their defaults for the selected atoms.

-g.
-Transform atoms – apply a symmetry operator and unit cell translation to the set of selected atoms; they will be changed in place.
+j.
+Transform draw atoms – apply a symmetry operator and unit cell translation to the set of selected atoms; they will be changed in place.
 Any anisotropic thermal displacement parameters (Uij) will be transformed as appropriate.

 6. Menu ‘Compute’ - The compute menu gives a choice of geometric calculations to be performed with the selected atoms.
 You must select the appropriate number of atoms for these to work and the computation is done for the atoms in selection order.